 Managing your risk well means having the right position sizes, knowing how to place and move your stop losses, taking into account the risk/return ratio.
 A robust money management plan allows you to build a portfolio that you won’t lose sleep over.

 Any investor or anyone looking to trade in futures must be careful to make sure they don't overtrade.
 Overtrading occurs when you have too many open positions or risk a disproportionate amount of capital on a single trade, exposing your entire portfolio to undue risk.
-To avoid over-trading, one must adhere to their trading plan and exercise discipline in sticking to their pre-planned strategy.
+To avoid over-trading, one must adhere to a trading plan and exercise discipline in sticking to the pre-planned strategy.

 In addition to risk per trade, you should also consider the cumulative amount of risk in your entire portfolio, this is also known as the total capital at risk.
 As a general rule, your total capital at risk should be less than 10% of your portfolio, which means if you’re risking 1% of your portfolio per trade, the maximum number of open positions is 10.

-Only Invest What You Can Afford to Lose
+5. Only Invest What You Can Afford to Lose

 A good trader must be willing to keep their emotions away and operate in a systematic and calculated way.
 In addition, ensure that you have established a robust risk and money management strategy to protect your capital at all times.
-Remember to always utilize the rule of thumb of risking 1-2% of your account balance per trade.
-Importantly, brace yourself to make losses and accept them as part of the futures trading process.
+Remember to always utilize the rule of thumb of risking 1-2% of your account balance per trade and always brace yourself to make losses to better accept them as part of the futures trading process.

 Trading futures can be highly profitable, especially with the high leverage it provides.
-However, without a clear understanding of how it operates and how to minimize associated risks, one can lose their entire investment.
+Still, without a clear understanding of how it operates and how to minimize associated risks, one can lose their entire investment.